uva-hydroinformatics/uva-hydroinformatics.github.io/README.md

 bundle exec jekyll build

-8. Copy the contents of the _site folder to the website hosting the site.
+8. Copy the contents of the <underscore>site folder to the website hosting the site.

 Copyright Jon Goodall 2019.
 Code released under the MIT License.